harleypig/git-plugin-manager/README.md

 submodules.
 It simplifies the process of adding, moving, and removing Vim plugins, allowing you to manage them with ease.

+While you can probably use this for general submodule management, it has been specifically developed for this purpose.
+YMMV.

 ## Features

 - Add Vim plugins as Git submodules